 Can I pay by card at bars in Seoul?

 Every single cocktail bar I went to accepted card.
-In fact, I got cash out at the airport when I arrived and for the entire 6 weeks didn’t need to use it once.
+In fact, I got cash out at the airport when I arrived, and for the entire six weeks didn’t need to use it once.
 I only started using it up towards the end of my trip when I needed to get rid of it.

 Is it rude to tip in Seoul?